roman-milk/roman-milk.github.io/confidence.md

   "Yes sir," Sunita said timidly.

   What the fuck did Tina do to her in the other room?
 Part of me was very happy that she was still calling me Master despite her boost of confidence.
 This girl seemed a formidable opponent, but the cocky, confident side of me wanted her to be defiant so I could put her in her place.
 The drug was definitely working on her, but I still wondered why she was still submissive to me.
-Report_Story #2